YourAverageMo/auto-silence-cut/README.md

 > [!NOTE]
 > Works best with well processed audio (clearly defined silent parts).
-Currently there is no threshold adjustment though this is a feature im looking to including.
+There is a threshold adjustment, but you might have to experiment around with it to get a good result depending on your audio source.

 <!-- omit in toc -->